GSA/idmanagement.gov/_playbooks/playbook-altauthn.md

 The identity pillar of the Federal Zero Trust Strategy outlines an aggressive move to reduce system vulnerabilities by implementing phishing–resistant authenticators.
 Agencies have implemented the Personal Identity Verification credential as the gold standard for credentials, but it also comes with procedural and operational challenges which hinder its everyday use.
 While agencies must continue to follow OPM credentialing policy, there are modern phishing-resistant options agencies can deploy today to remove either password exception policies or entirely.

-This playbook includes an educational 101 section, but also a three step process to help agencies identify use cases, solutions, and outline a FIDO2 pilot based on experience from the FIDO2 Community of Action and content developed by the ICAM Subcommittee Phishing-Resistant Authenticator Working Group.
+This playbook includes an educational 101 section but also a three-step process to help agencies identify use cases and solutions and outline a FIDO2 pilot based on experience from the FIDO2 Community of Action and content developed by the ICAM Subcommittee Phishing-Resistant Authenticator Working Group.

 1. Recognize common authentication patterns and use cases.
 2. Identify available solutions or acquisition strategies.
-3. Deploy a pilot using the FIDO2 CoA six part pilot plan.
+3. Deploy a pilot using the FIDO2 CoA six-part pilot plan.

 <div class="usa-alert usa-alert--info">
   <div class="usa-alert__body">
     <h4 class="usa-alert__heading">Towards a Passwordless Journey</h4>
     <p class="usa-alert__text">
-      The Federal Zero Trust Strategy permits agencies to use phishing-resistant authenticators like FIDO2 and Web Authentication when a PIV credential is impractical.
+      The Federal Zero Trust Strategy permits agencies to use phishing-resistant authenticators like FIDO2 and Web Authentication when a Personal Identity Verification (PIV) credential is impractical.
 This encourages agencies to pursue greater use of passwordless multi-factor authentication.
     </p>
   </div>
 </div>

 While moving to zero trust can be a multi-year journey, most agencies have reduced their use of passwords through a FIDO2 pilot in only a couple of weeks to months.
+This journey requires modernization, though.
+Legacy platforms relying on Active Directory or specialized applications on mainframes do not natively support modern authenticators like FIDO2Remove.

-This playbook is designed for agency ICAM program managers and enterprise and application architects interested in reducing or completely removing password use in their agency or applications.
+This playbook is designed for agency ICAM program managers and enterprise and application architects interested in reducing or completely removing passwords in their agency or applications.
 Agencies are encouraged to tailor this playbook to fit their unique organizational structure, mission needs, and requirements.
 Other IT program participants, including program managers and application teams, may find value in incorporating this playbook approach in their planning.

 ## Key Terms

 These are key terms used throughout this Playbook.
-A linked term denotes it is an official term from a federal policy, NIST Glossary, or a NIST publication.
-An unlinked term is defined for the purposes of this document.
+A linked term denotes an official term from a federal policy, NIST glossary, or NIST publication.
+An unlinked term is defined for this document.
 - [Authenticator](https://csrc.nist.gov/glossary/term/authenticator){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} - Something the claimant possesses and controls (typically a cryptographic module or password) that is used to authenticate the claimant’s identity.
-In previous editions of SP 800-63, this was referred to as a token.
+This was referred to as a token in previous SP 800-63 editions.
 - [Credential](https://csrc.nist.gov/glossary/term/credential){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} - An object or data structure that authoritatively binds an identity - via an identifier or identifiers - and (optionally) additional attributes, to at least one authenticator possessed and controlled by a subscriber.
 - [Derived PIV Credential](https://csrc.nist.gov/glossary/term/derived_piv_credential){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} — A credential issued based on proof of possession and control of a PIV Card.
 Derived PIV credentials are typically used in situations that do not easily accommodate a PIV Card, such as in conjunction with mobile devices.
 - [Multi-factor Authentication (MFA)](https://csrc.nist.gov/glossary/term/multi_factor_authentication){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} - An authentication system that requires more than one distinct authentication factor for successful authentication.
 Multi-factor authentication can be performed using a multi-factor authentication or by a combination of authenticators that provide different factors.
 The three authentication factors are something you know, something you have, and something you are.
 - [Phishing](https://csrc.nist.gov/glossary/term/phishing){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} - A technique for attempting to acquire sensitive data, such as bank account numbers, through a fraudulent solicitation in email or on a web site, in which the perpetrator masquerades as a legitimate business or reputable person.
-- Phishing-resistant Authentication - A form of authentication not susceptible to interception or replay attacks.
+- Phishing-resistant Authentication - An authentication process designed to detect and prevent disclosure of authentication secrets and outputs to a website or application masquerading as a legitimate system.
-- FIDO2 Platform Authenticator - A FIDO-certified hardware-based authenticator built into a device such as a laptop, tablet, or smartphone.
+- FIDO2 Platform Authenticator - A FIDO-certified hardware-based authenticator built into a laptop, tablet, or smartphone device.
 - FIDO2 Roaming Authenticator - A FIDO-certified hardware-based USB security key or smart card.
 - [Verifier Impersonation](https://csrc.nist.gov/glossary/term/verifier_impersonation){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"}  - Verifier impersonation attacks, sometimes referred to as “phishing attacks,” are attempts by fraudulent verifiers and RPs to fool an unwary claimant into authenticating to an impostor website.
-In prior versions of SP 800-63, protocols resistant to verifier-impersonation attacks were also referred to as “strongly MitM resistant.
+In prior versions of SP 800-63, protocols resistant to verifier-impersonation attacks were also referred to as “strongly Adversary in the Middle (AitM) resistant.

 ## Audience

-This playbook is designed for agency ICAM program managers and enterprise and application architects interested in reducing or completely removing password use in their agency or applications.
+This playbook is designed for agency ICAM program managers and enterprise and application architects interested in reducing or completely removing passwords in their agency or applications.
 Other IT program participants, including program managers and application teams, may find value in incorporating this playbook approach in their planning.

 ## Disclaimer

-The FIDO2 Community of Action developed this Playbook along with the content developed by the Phishing-Resistant Authenticator Working Group of the ICAM Subcommittee.
+The FIDO2 Community of Action developed this Playbook and the content developed by the Phishing-Resistant Authenticator Working Group of the ICAM Subcommittee.
 U.S. Federal Executive Branch agencies can use this Playbook to plan and integrate alternative authenticators.
 This Playbook is not official policy, mandated action, or provides authoritative information technology terms.
 It includes best practices to supplement existing federal policies and builds upon Office of Management and Budget Memorandum 22-09 and existing FICAM guidance and playbooks.
-Subject areas with intersecting scopes, such as credentialing, lifecycle management, authenticator binding, and authenticator assurance levels are considered only to the extent that they relate to identifying and implementing alternative authenticators.
-Privileged access management (e.g., superusers, domain administrators) is out of scope for this playbook.
+Subject areas with intersecting scopes, such as credentialing, lifecycle management, authenticator binding, and authenticator assurance levels, are considered only to the extent they relate to identifying and implementing alternative authenticators.
+Privileged access management (e.g., superusers, domain administrators) is out of the scope of this playbook.

 <div class="usa-alert usa-alert--info">
   <div class="usa-alert__body">